schimal12/jekyll-now/_posts/2017-8-1-MemoryLayout.md

 tags: [c,programming, vulnerability, coursera, week1]
 ---

+When a program is running, it is called a process.
+Each process owns it own memory, here we will see how the memory layout is in a 32 bit architecture.

 # Location of data areas

                                 | ------------- |